What are the language classes?

-Members of World@Warwick can volunteer to teach small groups one of the languages they speak.
+Members of World@Warwick can volunteer to teach small classes in a language they speak.
 The groups are informal and the group leader decides how they want to run the group.
 Some may be more focused on speaking and others more on grammar for example.
 As long as you're a member of the society, attending and learning is completely free.
-Sessions usually last for one hour, one a week.
+Just look at the timetable and turn up.
+Sessions usually last for one hour, once a week.

 What languages can I learn or practice with W@W?

 Here is an example of some classes from 2013/14: French, German, Spanish, Italian, Russian, Japanese, English, Polish, Dutch and Turkish!

 If you want to run a group for a language or a level we don’t have yet let us know.

 We aim to run groups at 3 levels: Beginners, Intermediate and Advanced and Just for Fun.
 If you wish to attend a class and are unsure of your level just show up and your group leader will be able to help you figure out if you’re in the right group.

 When are the group meetings and where are they?

 We also send out a timetable with each newsletter which you should automatically receive once you have become a member.